flutter/news_toolkit/docs/docs/flutter_development/push_notifications.md

 description: Learn how to configure push notifications in your Flutter news application.
 ---

-# Push Notifications
+# Push notifications

 ## Firebase Cloud Messaging (FCM)

 This template comes with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging) pre-configured.
-[Instructions are provided below for using OneSignal](/project_configuration/notifications#onesignal) in lieu of Firebase Cloud Messaging.
+If you prefer to [use OneSignal](https://flutter.github.io/news_toolkit/project_configuration/notifications/#onesignal) instead, use the instructions in the last section of this page.

-Out of the box, the application subscribes to supported topics corresponding to supported news categories such as `health`, `science`, `sports`, etc.
+Out of the box, the application subscribes to topics corresponding to supported news categories, such as `health`, `science`, `sports`, `food`, and so on.

-### Triggering a Notification 📬
+### Triggering a notification 📬

-A notification can be triggered via the [Firebase Cloud Messaging REST API](https://firebase.google.com/docs/reference/fcm/rest).
+Trigger a notification using the [Firebase Cloud Messaging REST API](https://firebase.google.com/docs/reference/fcm/rest):

-All you need is an access token which can be generated via the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/).
+- First, generate a (required) access token in the [Google OAuth 2.0 Playground](https://developers.google.com/oauthplayground/).

-Select the `https://www.googleapis.com/auth/firebase.messaging` scope under Firebase Cloud Messaging API v1 and click "Authorize APIs".
+- Select the `https://www.googleapis.com/auth/firebase.messaging` scope under **Firebase Cloud Messaging API v1** and click **Authorize APIs**.

-Then, sign in with the Google Account that has access to the respective Firebase project and click "Exchange authorization code for tokens".
+- Then, sign in with the Google Account that has access to the respective Firebase project and click **Exchange authorization code for tokens**.

-Now you can send a message to a topic by using the following cURL:
+- Use the following `cURL` syntax to send a message to a topic:

 ```
 curl -X POST -H "Authorization: Bearer <ACCESS_TOKEN>" -H "Content-Type: application/json" -d '{